kunukn/apis-font/README.md

 # Apis font

-## main font from CDN
+## Load font from CDN

-load the font by inluding this in html
+load the font by inluding this in HTML

 ```html
  <link rel="stylesheet"
        href="https://unpkg.com/apis-font/fonts/font.css">
 ```

-or import it from css
+or import it from CSS

 ```html
 <style>